scrim-network/MORDM-ECO/README.md

 - C++ _(multi-objective optimization)_
 - R _(visualizing output)_

 The files on this repository include only the main data, files with output policy vectors, time evolution of phosphorus states, and other small files.
-Larger files will be uploaded in the future.
+Github doesn't support files exceeding 100 MB.

 A number of code files need the parallel version of BORG to execute while other files are independent of BORG as they just post-process the output from BORG.
 In addition, users may have to make minor edits such as changing the file paths.